 “Noise is not ambient.”

-Things that we find cannot play.
+Things that we find we cannot play.

 With all this said, there are indeed a few things that we exclude from the station simply on the basis of our own personal taste that others might say are partly ambient.
 Rather than try to include rules to cover those cases, we’ll simply list a set of exceptions:

-- Club oriented music, or any music where a 4-on-the-floor kick predominates, really isn’t our bag.
+• Club oriented music, or any music where a 4-on-the-floor kick predominates, really isn’t our bag.
 Ambient dub is as clubby as we get, and it has to be really ambient for us to consider it.

-- Black metal drone a la Sunn O))).
+• Black metal drone, a la Sunn O))).
 Just too much.

-- Music with lyrics.
+• Music with lyrics.
 We love good vocal ambience but if it includes verses then it’s really too far into other genres for us.

-- Unlistenable sounds.
+• Unlistenable sounds.
 If it triggers tinnitus or makes the cat climb the walls, it’s not suitable for our station.

 Hope this helps!